PalmPalm7/CS162-Group13-Clone/reports/project2.md

 Gary focused on creating the argument handler and the student testing code and report.
 He also filled in with various other tasks as needed and wrote the Argument Handler section of the documents.
 Everybody put significant effort into integrating the code between the various tasks.

 The group certainly had a tendency to get the majority of the work done close to the deadline for a given part, much more so than in project 1.
-This is mainly because we have have a midtern on the first week, and design doc are not so fully prepared to working on the project.
+This is largely due to a midterm during the first week and the group was not fully prepared to work on the project.
 It will be better to try to spread out the work across the two weeks, while things are not getting so well.
 Meeting in person to work on implementing the code seemed to be a particularly effective strategy despite mostly doing so out of necessity.
 Furthermore, the group had encountered a few issues with git and should try to make sure that no issues arise due to improper use of git in the future.